zold-io/zold/README.md

     your CPUs.
 It is recommended to make this number equal to the number of CPUs available.

-  * `scores` is ... something not important to you.

-  * `best` is ... something not important to you.
+  * `pipeline` is ... something not important to you.

-  * `history` is the amount of scores currently saved on the disc.
-The farm keeps them there in case the node gets restarted.
-It will load them back and reuse.
+  * `best` is the list of scores known to the farm at the moment (with their ages in minutes).

 `entrance` is the place where all new wallets arive and get merged and pushed further.
 The health of this point is critical to the entire node.
 Some